thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 Modifies the type definition of a property from an existing [Type](../../../data-types/type).

 {{% notice note %}}
-When modifying a property of a Type, the changed property type can only be less 'strict'. \
+Without an additional `callback` it is possible to modify to a less 'strict' definition.
 So for example, `age: 'int'` can become `age: 'int?'`, but not the other way around.
+Since version **v0.9.3** it is possible to migrate to a more strict or completely different definition by using an additional callback closure for generating new values.
 {{% /notice %}}

 ### Action

-`mod_type(type, 'mod', name, definition)`
+`mod_type(type, 'mod', name, definition, [callback])`

 ### Arguments